Special Dividend Discount Study (SDS)

 -Investors value liquidity

--Most privately held companies tend to be smaller than the SDDS sample group and the discount applied to them for illiquidity should be larger
+-Most privately held companies business valuation experts value tend to be smaller than the SDS sample group and the discount applied to them for illiquidity should be larger

 -The extrapolated median positive change in stock price post declaration of a SD for companies with a market capitalization of less than $50 million can be used as a baseline discount for illiquidity for many privately held companies